camarman/FFLocker/README.md

 ## Upcoming Features

-I am thinking to implement a command line interface (CLI) and it will probably look like this:
+I am thinking to implement a command line interface (CLI), and it will probably look like this:

     $ fflocker -Fe [path]
     $ fflocker -De [path]